 Transition.
 The mysterious space where past and future blur into an amber mist.
 Sam finds himself in between two worlds permeated with Saturday detentions and diverse interests.
 The elements within the unknown lazily crystalize to turn him into a new person.
 Yet, nothing is more important than the current moment - teenage years when "you have to devote yourself as much as possible".
 The stage of fascinating awkwardness, where change is at the heart of everything.
 In the repetitious process of getting lost and found, in the transcendent place of limitless possibilities veiled in warm shades.
 He has the freedom to become anything and everything, emitting confusion as well as power.

-Melancholy and nostalgia inscribed into his skin, hidden under a cheeky curtain.
+Melancholy and nostalgia are inscribed into his skin, hidden under a cheeky curtain.
 A time of being intrepid yet defenseless, where vulnerability is tucked into fearlessness and the thirst for adventures keeping you awake at night.
 The boy in the striped suit admits; 'I'm not great at thinking about the future', but yearns for the unknown.
-Ready to spread his wings for the first time, and set off for a long journey into unexplored territory.
-That indispensable thrill that scares us a little bit.
-Feeling homesick for places we've never been.
+He is ready to spread his wings for the first time: to set off on a long journey into unexplored territory, to feel that indispensable thrill that scares us a little bit, feeling homesick for places we've never been.